openeuler-mirror/docs/docs/en/docs/A-Ops/service-deployment-manual.md

           }
       );
       ```
-8. Other Configurations.
+8. Other Configurations:

-   1. Default task configuration: `/etc/aops/default.json` is used to change the IP addresses of the list of the hosts that execute the tasks by default.
-You need to change the IP address before starting the database.
+   1. Default task configuration: `/etc/aops/default.json` is used to change the IP address list of the hosts that execute the tasks by default.
+You need to change the IP addresses before starting the database.
 If the database service is started before changing the IP addresses, you need to run the **task delete** command to delete the tasks, then restart the database to import the default tasks properly.

       ```shell
       vim /etc/aops/default.json